lecopivo/scientific-computing-lean/scientific-computing-lean/src/working-with-arrays/tensor-operations.md

   let x := x.map fun x => x/w
   return x
 ```
-where for numerical stablity we first find the maximal element `m` and subtract it from all the element.
-After that we procees with the standard definition of soft max.
+where for numerical stability we first find the maximal element `m` and subtract it from all the element.
+After that we proceed with the standard definition of soft max.
 Of course, this is not the most efficient implementation of softmax.
 In later chapter, we will show how to transform it to a more efficient version.

 Very common reduction is to sum element or to multiply them. *SciLean* provides familiar notation for these